Emerging Leader 2011 - 2012

 In addition to mentoring other Deaf Aboriginal people around the state, Jody provides leadership to local Aboriginal people with disabilities and is also an advocate for the rights of Aboriginal people at all levels in the community, government and community service fields.

-In 2017 Jody was appointed as one of the inaugural Atlantic Fellows for Social Equity.
+In 2014 Jody was awarded the Brenda Gabe Award and in 2017 she was appointed as one of the Inaugural Atlantic Fellows for Social Equity.